 Rebecca rehearsing Laurence Morgan's piece "Go Go" with Laurence and the band, at The Ditch, Shoreditch Town Hall, 2017

 In 2016, Rebecca made her Bloomsbury Opera debut as Madame Popova in Walton’s the Bear.
-This year she returned to Bloomsbury Opera in the role of Dinah in their new production Tahiti.
+In 2017 she returned to Bloomsbury Opera as Dinah in their new production Tahiti.
 This production featured a new contemporary opera entitled Pacific Pleasures by Alannah-Marie Halay as a prelude to Leonard Bernstein’s opera Trouble in Tahiti, directed by Jorge Balça and conducted by Karin Hendrickson.

 "Trouble in Tahiti" - Bloomsbury Opera

-Rebecca as Dinah in Bloomsbury Opera's 2017 production
+Rebecca as Dinah singing alongside soprano Eleri Gwilym in Bloomsbury Opera's 2017 production

 "The Bear" - Bloomsbury Opera